JamesLinus/generic-recognizer/README.md

 These conflicts can be left recursion (immediate or indirect), First/First conflicts, and First/Follow conflicts.

-Sometimes, a grammar containing conflicts can still be used and will beheave in a deterministic manner.
+Sometimes, a grammar containing conflicts can still be used and will behave in a deterministic manner.
 The following points are relevant in determining the behavior: